Eshan-dev/pyright/README.md

 ![Pyright](/docs/img/PyrightLarge.png)

-# Static type checker for Python
+# Advanced Static type checker for Python

 ### Speed
 Pyright is a fast type checker meant for large Python source bases.
 It can run in a “watch” mode and performs fast incremental updates when files are modified.